 Miki has a passion for teaching and mentoring.
 He teaches many workshops on various technical subjects all over the world and has mentored many young developers on their way to success.
-Miki is involved in open source and has several projects of his own and contributed to several more, including the Python project.
-He has been using Python for more than twenty-three years.
+Miki is involved in open source, has several projects of his own, and has contributed to several more, including the Python project.
+He has been using Python for more than twenty-three years now.

-Miki wrote Pandas Brain Teasers, Python Brain Teasers, and Forging Python and is a LinkedIn Learning author and an organizer of Go Israel Meetup, GopherCon Israel, and PyData Israel Conference.
+Miki wrote Python Brain Teasers, Go Brain Teasers, and Forging Python and is a LinkedIn Learning author and an organizer of Go Israel Meetup, GopherCon Israel, and PyData Israel Conference.